pcaston/OpenPeerPower.github.io/source/_docs/installation/docker.markdown

   usb_path: /dev/ttyACM0
 ```

-That will tell Home Assistant where to look for our Z-Wave radio.
+That will tell Open Peer Power where to look for our Z-Wave radio.

 #### Bluetooth